jwitcher3/jwitcher3/README.md

 # 🔎 Data & Reuse Note

-All work shared here is built using **publicly available** and/or **synthetic** data.
-The goal is to provide **reusable templates** (ETL, modeling, diagnostics, dashboards) that can be adapted to real internal data if you’d like to implement something similar in your own environment.
+> **Note:** Everything here uses publicly available and/or synthetic data, designed as reusable templates that can be adapted to real internal datasets.

 ---

 ## ⭐ Featured Projects